oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

     $ cd $HOME/ovirt-engine/repository
     $ make install PREFIX=$HOME/ovirt-engine/installation

+Install the PostgreSQL JDBC driver (by default this is a symlink pointing to a file that may not exist in your system):

+    $ rm $HOME/ovirt-engine/installation/share/ovirt-engine/modules/org/postgresql/main/postgresql-jdbc.jar
+    $ mvn org.apache.maven.plugins:maven-dependency-plugin:2.4:get -Dartifact=postgresql:postgresql:9.1-901.jdbc4 -Ddest=$HOME/ovirt-engine/installation/share/ovirt-engine/modules/org/postgresql/main/postgresql-jdbc.jar

+Create (` mkdir -p ...`) the following directories where the engine will store state, logs and temporary files:

+    $HOME/ovirt-engine/installation/var/lib/ovirt-engine/content
+    $HOME/ovirt-engine/installation/var/lib/ovirt-engine/deployments
+    $HOME/ovirt-engine/installation/var/run
+    $HOME/ovirt-engine/installation/var/cache/ovirt-engine
+    $HOME/ovirt-engine/installation/var/lock/ovirt-engine
+    $HOME/ovirt-engine/installation/var/log/ovirt-engine
+    $HOME/ovirt-engine/installation/var/tmp/ovirt-engine

+Now you need to do some adjustments to the configuration file `$HOME/ovirt-engine/installation/etc/sysconfig/ovirt-engine`:

+1. Adjust the location of the Java virtual machine:

+    JAVA_HOME=the_location_of_your_jvm

+You can find the location of the JVM by following the symlinks to the `java` command.
+For example, in Fedora 18:

+    $ which java
+    /bin/java
+    $ ls -l /bin/java
+    lrwxrwxrwx.
+1 root root 22 Jan 19 19:05 /bin/java -> /etc/alternatives/java
+    $ ls -l /etc/alternatives/java
+    lrwxrwxrwx.
+1 root root 46 Jan 19 19:05 /etc/alternatives/java -> /usr/lib/jvm/jre-1.7.0-openjdk.x86_64/bin/java

+So the value of the property should be `/usr/lib/jvm/jre-1.7.0-openjdk.x86_64`, without the `bin` directory:

+    JAVA_HOME=/usr/lib/jvm/jre-1.7.0-openjdk.x86_64

+2. Adjust the location of the JBoss application server:

+    JBOSS_HOME=the_location_of_jboss

-Adjust the configuration of the engine so that it will run with the your user and group, as by default it uses the ovirt user and group.
-In order to do that you need to add the `ENGINE_USER` and `ENGINE_GROUP` parameters to the `$HOME/ovirt-engine/installation/etc/sysconfig/ovirt-engine` file:
+3. Adjust the user and group.
+By default it uses the ovirt user and group but you will probably want to run the engine with your own user and group:

     ENGINE_USER=your_user_name
     ENGINE_GROUP=your_group_name

-Adjust the configuration of the engine to enable the HTTP connector, as by default only the AJP connector is enabled (to use Apache as a proxy server).
-Add the following parameters to the `$HOME/ovirt-engine/installation/etc/sysconfig/ovirt-engine` file:
+4. Enable the HTTP connector, as by default only the AJP connector is enabled (to use Apache as a proxy server):

     ENGINE_PROXY_ENABLED=false
     ENGINE_HTTP_ENABLED=true